Have you ever heard of Stephen Covey?

 As mentioned by Evelyn Low in her breakdown of Covey’s book, this is more easily defined as developing a habit of beginning with the end in mind.

 Setting a personal motto and maintaining constant focus on your end goal will force you to stay within your self-imposed guidelines.
 This will keep you from getting distracted.

 Ultimately, you will develop the ability to achieve anything you set your mind to in a much more efficient manner.

 This Habit goes hand in hand with Habit #2.
 Once you have identified your end goal and committed to keeping your focus on it, you must work to discipline yourself to always stay on track.
 This goes for everything, from time management to goal prioritization.

 Knowing what deserves your attention first and being able to delegate your time accordingly will help you avoid any unnecessary stressors that may otherwise arise from a disorganized approach to reaching your goals.

 4. Interpersonal Leadership

 We now move into the habits that make a person effective in working with others.
-Once you have mastered your individual effective habits, you may begin to develop yourself as an positive, contributing member to society.
+Once you have mastered your individual effective habits, you may begin to develop yourself as a positive, contributing member of society.